R200pp - R250pp, depending on length of stay and number of guests; minimum stay applies over long weekends, holidays and peak season.

 Just completed and ready for action, Sunflower Cottage is set in a private position 300m away.
 Powered by solar and gas, and smaller than Old Cottage (but not lacking that Blommekloof charm), Sunflower comes with a double and twin bedroom, bathroom with bath and shower, and a spacious, open-plan kitchen.
 The lounge has a fireplace for the winter chill and outside you’ve got a braai area with gorgeous views down the valley.

 The general setting at Blommekloof is appealingly pastoral.
-Apart from traditional farm buildings, there are rolling green hills dotted with arum lilies, amazing birdlife, friendly cows, inquisitive chickens and crazy geese.
+Apart from traditional farm buildings, there are rolling green hills dotted with arum lilies, amazing birdlife, friendly cows, inquisitive chickens and crazy geese, not to mention a hand-raised family of sheep.
+There is a newly built jungle gym area for the kids, as well as a vast mountain biking area for those who need a bit more action.

 The three farm dams allow you to take a dip or try your luck at bass fishing (catch and release).
 In season you can even pick arum lilies til they're coming out of your ears.
 If that's not enough, head off to discover nearby Leeukloof and Ruiterbos, a hiker, biker and swimming paradise in a secluded valley.